causify-ai/tutorials/class_project_instructions/Projects/pyro_Project_Description.md

 **Description**

-Pyro is a flexible, scalable deep probabilistic programming library built on PyTorch.
-It allows users to create complex probabilistic models and perform inference using variational methods and Monte Carlo techniques.
-Pyro is particularly useful for Bayesian modeling and provides tools for building models that can learn from data while quantifying uncertainty.
+Pyro is a flexible, scalable deep probabilistic programming library built on PyTorch, designed for Bayesian modeling and inference.
+It allows users to define probabilistic models and perform inference using modern techniques like variational inference and Markov Chain Monte Carlo (MCMC).

 Technologies Used
 Pyro

-- Enables probabilistic modeling using a simple syntax, leveraging PyTorch's capabilities.
+- Enables probabilistic modeling with a focus on Bayesian methods.
-- Supports variational inference and Markov Chain Monte Carlo (MCMC) methods for inference.
+- Supports both variational inference and MCMC for flexible inference options.
-- Facilitates the construction of hierarchical models and complex generative processes.
+- Integrates seamlessly with PyTorch for deep learning capabilities.

 ---

-**Project 1: Predicting Housing Prices with Bayesian Linear Regression**
+### Project 1: Predicting Housing Prices with Bayesian Linear Regression (Difficulty: 1)

-**Difficulty**: 1 (Easy)
+**Project Objective**
-**Project Objective**: Build a Bayesian linear regression model to predict housing prices based on various features such as area, number of rooms, and location.
+The goal of this project is to build a Bayesian linear regression model to predict housing prices based on various features such as location, square footage, and number of bedrooms.
+Students will focus on understanding the uncertainty in predictions.

-**Dataset Suggestions**: Find housing price datasets on Kaggle or open government housing data portals.

-**Tasks**:
+**Dataset Suggestions**
+- **Dataset**: "Ames Housing Dataset"
+- **Source**: Available on Kaggle [Ames Housing Dataset](https://www.kaggle.com/datasets/prestonvong/austin-housing-data)

+**Tasks**
 - Data Preprocessing:
-  - Clean and preprocess the dataset, handling missing values and categorical variables.
+  - Clean the dataset by handling missing values and encoding categorical variables.

-- Model Specification:
+- Model Definition:
-  - Define a Bayesian linear regression model using Pyro, incorporating prior distributions for coefficients.
+  - Define a Bayesian linear regression model using Pyro.

 - Inference:
-  - Use variational inference to estimate the posterior distribution of the model parameters.
+  - Perform variational inference to estimate the posterior distributions of model parameters.

+- Prediction:
+  - Use the model to predict house prices and quantify uncertainty in predictions.

-- Model Evaluation:
+- Evaluation:
-  - Evaluate the model performance using metrics like RMSE and visualize predictions against actual prices.
+  - Compare the Bayesian model's predictions against a standard linear regression model using metrics like RMSE and MAE.

-**Bonus Ideas (Optional)**:
-- Compare the Bayesian model with a classical linear regression model.
-- Explore the effects of different prior distributions on the model outcomes.

 ---

-**Project 2: Customer Segmentation with Gaussian Mixture Models**
-**Difficulty**: 2 (Medium)
-**Project Objective**: Utilize Gaussian Mixture Models (GMM) to segment customers based on purchasing behavior data, enabling targeted marketing strategies.

-**Dataset Suggestions**: Access customer transaction data from Kaggle or retail datasets available on public data repositories.

-**Tasks**:
+### Project 2: Topic Modeling with Bayesian Hierarchical Models (Difficulty: 2)

+**Project Objective**
+This project aims to implement a Bayesian hierarchical model for topic modeling on a collection of news articles, allowing students to discover latent topics and understand the uncertainty involved in topic assignments.

+**Dataset Suggestions**
+- **Dataset**: "20 Newsgroups Dataset"
+- **Source**: Available on Hugging Face [20 Newsgroups Dataset](https://huggingface.co/datasets/20newsgroups)

+**Tasks**
-- Data Exploration:
+- Data Preparation:
-  - Perform exploratory data analysis (EDA) to understand customer behaviors and identify features for segmentation.
+  - Preprocess the text data by removing stop words, stemming, and vectorizing the text.

-- Model Definition:
+- Model Specification:
-  - Construct a GMM using Pyro to model the distribution of customer features.
+  - Define a Bayesian hierarchical model for topic modeling using Pyro.

 - Inference:
-  - Implement variational inference to estimate the parameters of the GMM and identify clusters.
+  - Utilize MCMC methods to sample from the posterior distribution of topics.

+- Topic Extraction:
+  - Analyze the output to identify and interpret the discovered topics.

 - Visualization:
-  - Visualize the clusters and their characteristics, and analyze how different segments respond to marketing strategies.

-**Bonus Ideas (Optional)**:
-- Apply dimensionality reduction techniques (e.g., PCA) before clustering.
-- Experiment with different numbers of components in the GMM and evaluate the impact on segmentation quality.
+  - Create visualizations (e.g., word clouds) to represent the most significant words in each topic.

 ---

-**Project 3: Time-Series Forecasting with Bayesian Neural Networks**
-**Difficulty**: 3 (Hard)
-**Project Objective**: Develop a Bayesian neural network model to forecast future values in a time-series dataset, quantifying uncertainty in predictions.

-**Dataset Suggestions**: Utilize time-series datasets available on Kaggle or public financial market data APIs.

-**Tasks**:
+### Project 3: Anomaly Detection in Time-Series Data (Difficulty: 3)

+**Project Objective**
+The objective is to implement a Bayesian approach to detect anomalies in time-series data, such as stock prices, by modeling the underlying data generation process and identifying deviations from expected behavior.

+**Dataset Suggestions**
+- **Dataset**: "Yahoo Finance Stock Prices"
+- **Source**: Use the Yahoo Finance API (free and active) to gather historical stock price data for a selected company.

+**Tasks**
+- Data Collection:
+  - Use the Yahoo Finance API to fetch historical stock price data.

-- Data Preparation:
+- Data Preprocessing:
-  - Clean the time-series data, handling missing values and normalizing features as needed.
+  - Clean and preprocess the time-series data, ensuring proper formatting and handling missing values.

-- Model Architecture:
+- Model Development:
-  - Define a Bayesian neural network architecture using Pyro, incorporating dropout layers to model uncertainty.
+  - Define a Bayesian state space model in Pyro to capture the underlying trends and seasonality.

-- Inference:
+- Anomaly Detection:
-  - Use MCMC methods to sample from the posterior distribution of the model parameters.
+  - Use posterior predictive checks to identify anomalies based on deviations from the expected distribution.

-- Forecasting:
+- Evaluation:
-  - Generate predictions for future time steps, and quantify uncertainty using credible intervals.
+  - Validate the detected anomalies against known significant events in the stock's history and assess model performance.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional)**
-- Compare the Bayesian neural network's performance against traditional time-series forecasting methods (e.g., ARIMA).
-- Implement a hierarchical model to account for seasonality and trends in the time-series data.
+- Implement a comparative study with traditional anomaly detection techniques (e.g., Z-score, Isolation Forest).
+- Extend the model to include external factors (e.g., economic indicators) and assess their impact on anomaly detection.